aaron-lebo/comanche/README.md

 I'm happy to accept any pull requests or modifications, though I'll be much more likely to accept them if you'll explain the purpose behind them.
 My goal is to increase functionality while keeping a consistent and lean design.
 Simpler is better.
 I've also got strong stylistic preferences, so there may be some reformatting on my end.

 NOTICE: Any contributions are made with your agreement that they may at any time be dual licensed as ISC.
-The engine will remain GPLv3 for the forseeable future due to the protections it gives, but I'd like there to be as few restirctions as possible, eventually.
+The engine will remain GPLv3 for the forseeable future due to the protections it gives, but I'd like there to be as few restrictions as possible, eventually.
 There will be plenty of notice given before this happens.